intel/hexl/README.md

 ## Building Intel HEXL

 Intel HEXL can be built in several ways.
 Intel HEXL has been uploaded to the [Microsoft vcpkg](https://github.com/microsoft/vcpkg) C++ package manager, which supports Linux, macOS, and Windows builds.
 See the vcpkg repository for instructions to build Intel HEXL with vcpkg, e.g. run `vcpkg install hexl`.
-There may be some delay in uploading porting the latest release to vcpkg, so please build from source to use the latest change in Intel HEXL.
+There may be some delay in uploading latest release ports to vcpkg.
+Intel HEXL provides port files to build the latest version with vcpkg.
+For a static build, run `vcpkg install hexl --overlay-ports=/path/to/hexl/port/hexl --head`.
+For dynamic build, use the custom triplet file and run `vcpkg install hexl:hexl-dynamic-build --overlay-ports=/path/to/hexl/port/hexl --head --overlay-triplets=/path/to/hexl/port/hexl`.
+For detailed explanation, see [instruction](https://devblogs.microsoft.com/cppblog/registries-bring-your-own-libraries-to-vcpkg/) for building vcpkg port using overlays and use of [custom triplet](https://github.com/microsoft/vcpkg/blob/master/docs/examples/overlay-triplets-linux-dynamic.md#building-dynamic-libraries-on-linux) provided by vcpkg.

 Intel HEXL also supports a build using the CMake build system.
 See below for the instructions to build Intel HEXL from source using CMake.